cp3402-students/project-2025-tr1-jcua-team3/site.md

 - To change current Media, Hover over the Media item you wish to make changes and you will see options to 'Edit', 'Delete Permanently', 'View', 'Copy URL', or 'Download file'.

 ### Adding Styles to CSS
-To make changes to the styles of the pages on your site, in the menu click 'Appearence' then click 'Customise'.
-From here click 'Additional CSS'.
-This is where the styles for your pages will belong.
+To make changes to the site’s styles:
+- In the left-hand menu, click Appearance, then select Customize.
+- From there, go to Additional CSS.
+- You can add custom CSS here to change the appearance of your pages (e.g., colors, fonts, spacing).

+## Changing the Site Logo and footer
+To change the logo or header image:
+- Go to Appearance > Customize in the WordPress admin menu.
+- Select <strong>Site Identity</strong> and upload your new logo or change the header image.

+To change the footer deatils:
+- Go to Appearance > Customize in the WordPress admin menu.
+- Select <strong>Footer Settings</strong> and update the details like comapny name, address and contact information.

+## Using Plugins
 ### Pushing Changes from Staging Site to Live Site
-To push the changes made from the staging site to the live site, we used a plugin called ALL-in-One WP Migration.
-This plugin is available on both wordpress sites, and will allow for exporting one site to another making it a copy of the first site.
+To push the changes made from the staging site to the live site, we used a plugin called <strong>ALL-in-One WP Migration.</strong> This plugin is available on both wordpress sites, and will allow for exporting one site to another making it a copy of the first site.

 In this instance once you have made changes in the staging site and want to copy it over to the live site, follow the steps below.